yorickpeterse/zen-cms/README.md

 database of choice feel free to submit a ticket or post it on the mailing list.

-The Zen website itself is tested and served using MySQL, SQLite3 works just as fine and PostgreSQL will be tested in the near future.
+The following database engines are known to work with Zen:

+* MySQL
+* SQLite3
+* PostgreSQL

 ## Running Zen